AC optimal power flow in the presence of renewable sources and uncertain loads: A randomized approach to CR-AC-OPF

 \subsection{Scenario with Certificates}

+In \cite{SWC-TAC} a \FD{class of robust optimization problems ``with certificates" was formally introduced.
+This definition refers to robust optimization problems in which a clear distinction can be made between so-called \textit{design} variables $\theta$ and \textit{certificates} $\xi$.
+While the design variables $\theta$ play the role of classical optimization variable, the certificates are variables for which we are not interested in, as long as we are guaranteed that for any possible value of the uncertainty there exists a value of $\xi$ guaranteeing feasibility of the problem.}

-In \cite{SWC-TAC} the design with certificates approach was introduced, in which a clear distinction is made between \textit{design} variables $x$ and \textit{certificates} $\xi$.
-In particular, in scenario with certificates (SwC) the function $f(\theta,\xi,\dd)$ is jointly convex in $\theta$ and $\xi$ for given $\dd\in\DD$.
-Then, the following \textit{robust optimization problem with certificates} is introduced
+\FD{Formally, we assume that the design variables $\theta$ belong to a given convex set $\Theta\subseteq\Real{n_\theta}$, and the certificates $\xi$ belong to a compact (possibly nonconvex) set $X\subseteq\Real{n_\xi}$.
+Then, we consider a function $f(\theta,\xi,\dd)$ which is jointly convex in $\theta$ and $\xi$, for any given $\dd\in\DD$.
+Then, we can define the so-called \textit{robust optimization problem with certificates} introduced as follows}